EXCLUSIVE-Carmike Cinemas explores sale -sources

 Last November, the Justice Department sued to block the merger of Screenvision and National CineMedia Inc, the two largest suppliers of commercials in movie theaters.
 Carmike owns a stake in Screenvision, while the other large theater operators own stakes in National CineMedia.

-Carmike had 278 theaters in 41 states as of the end of September, with more than 20 theaters each in Georgia, Tennessee, Alabama, Florida, North Carolina and Pennsylvania, according to its website.
+Carmike had 278 theaters in 41 states as of the end of September, with more than 20 theaters in Georgia, Alabama, Florida, North Carolina and Pennsylvania, according to its website.

 The company generated $689.9 million in operating revenue last year, up from $634.8 million a year ago.
 It had $352 million in net debt as of the end of December.
 (Reporting by Liana B. Baker in New York; Editing by Nick Zieminski)